While Ohio is a very small captive insurance company domicile, the state has several key captive attractions, Ohio's top captive regulator says.

 The Ohio captive regulators "are very approachable and business friendly.
 They understand our business and the business of our captive," said Andy Seger, general counsel in Cleveland with Imprise Insurance Co., an Ohio captive that underwrites warranty coverages.

-While Ohio's captive count is small—at the end of 2020 just 7 captives were licensed in the state—captive premium volume was substantial.
-In 2020, Ohio captives generated just over $1 billion in premium volume, up from $904 million in 2019, the highest since Ohio lawmakers passed legislation in 2014 authorizing the licensing of captives in the state.
+While Ohio's captive count is small—at the end of 2021 just 6 captives were licensed in the state—captive premium volume is substantial.
+In 2021, Ohio captives generated just over $19 billion in premium volume, up from $1 billion in 2020, the highest since Ohio lawmakers passed legislation in 2014 authorizing the licensing of captives in the state.

 Under Ohio's 2014 captive statute, single-parent, protected cell, and special purpose financial captives can be set up.
 However, group or association captives are not permitted.